iPhone 8: Everything we know so far about the tenth anniversary edition of Apple's historic phone

 Now that sounds like a more useful application for advanced optical technology than selfies.

 We'll update as more rumors and stories surface during the long lead up to the launch.
-This story was last updated January 19, 2017, at 12:00 p.m.
-PT.
+This story was last updated January 19, 2017.